-Authentication allows administrators to define how users prove their identity for the Password Station Portal.
+Authentication allows administrators to define how users prove their identity for the Password Management Portal.
 When using multiple authentication methods, you may also define which order authentication occurs.
 Users may even have the choice between parallel authentication tools.

 Reports, when configured, are emailed to individuals, or distribution groups that are mail enabled based on the selected distribution frequency.

 Security settings control items such as the number of challenge questions a user must answer before being allowed to reset a forgotten password, the length and pattern filtering of the question responses, built-in intrusion detection actions, identity answer storage, end user display options, and help desk function settings.

 Task Automation enables you to extend the functionality of AIMS by allowing execution batch files or programs external to the AIMS system to run when certain AIMS events occur, such as a successful password reset or account unlock.

 Unenroll is used to unenroll users from Password Management.
 Once unenrolled, the user will no longer be able to use Password Management’s features until they complete the enrollment process again.
 This does not affect the user’s domain account in any other way.